link1905/system-design-101/content/docs/web-service/load-balancer.md

 ### Layer 7 Load Balancer

-{{< term lb7 >}} refers to the application layer of the OSI model, handling application protocols such as {{< term http >}} or {{< term ws >}}.
+A {{< term lb7 >}} operates at the **Application Layer (L7)** of the OSI model, handling protocols like {{< term http >}} or {{< term ws >}}.

-Standing at a high level allows the balancer to richly access much information, e.g., HTTP params/headers/body.
-The balancer processes **application-level messages** before forwarding to the endpoint.
+This high-level position allows it to inspect application-specific details, like HTTP headers, parameters, and message bodies — letting it make intelligent routing decisions.
-Technically, there are two connections established:
+Technically, two separate connections are established:

-1. The client side and the load balancer.
+1. Between the client and the load balancer.
-2. The load balancer and the service.
+2. Between the load balancer and the service.

 ```d2
 direction: right